ashnansen/CAx/README.md

 # CAx
-This is a project about making an linux distro whit focus on design software like Freecad KiCad and other programs for Production inviroment, and all what there are around getting a product to marked.
+This is a project about making an linux distro whit focus on design software like Freecad, KiCad and other programs for Production inviroment, and all what there are around getting a product to marked.
 As a start it is a Ansebel scrip we are aming for.
 Do to that the distro is still in it's starting face.

 At the moment there is a lot of reacearch about programs that the distro could be build with.

 The Distro will contain programs like:

+Grafical design:

+Blender, Inkscape, Gimp and others.

+And some Planing tools with Gant Chart and others.
+This could be OpenProject

 CAD/CAM & 3D printing: